minaeakhalil/ncsbn-docker/README.md

 1. Clone this repo
 2. Get your copy of TAO
 3. `cp .env.default .env`
 4. Edit the newly created `.env` appropriately.
-Please go [here for more info](setting-your-environment-file)
+Please go [here for more info](Setting-your-Environment-File)

-## Setting your Environment file
+## Setting your Environment File